Gloucestershire Basket Ball Association

 3. Should a score sheet be signed "under protest", details of the protest must be lodged with the league secretary within 7 days of the match.
 Both court officials will forward their accounts in the same manner.
 Once the score sheet has been signed under protest, the club is committed to paying the £20 fee, which will be refunded should the appeal be upheld.

 4. Clubs and individuals have the right to appeal on any action taken by the disciplinary officer or for any automatic fines.
 Any appeal must be lodged with the league secretary, in writing, within 7 days of the date of the notification.
 A £20 deposit, refundable if the appeal is upheld, shall be sent with the appeal.
+Appeals against automatic fines will be heard by the Disciplinary Officer.
+Appeals against initial decisions made by the Disciplinary Officer will be heard by the League Committee.

 5. Any player or coach disqualified during a game shall automatically be suspended from the team's next game, unless an appeal is lodged within 7 days, and before the suspension would take place.
 The game official(s) concerned shall make a written report to the league secretary.
-The committee shall have the power to extend the suspension further if it is deemed necessary.
+The Disciplinary Officer shall have the power to extend the suspension further if it is deemed necessary.

 1. Each player technical foul will carry a points total of three